PVT Chat: Filming

 The film was shot the last week of January through mid-February 2018 in New York City (Brooklyn, Queens, and Manhattan).

 Release

 The film had its world premiere at the 2020 Fantasia International Film Festival.
-Distribution rights for United Kingdom and Ireland were acquired by Vertigo Releasing in November 17, 2020.
+Distribution rights for United Kingdom and Ireland were acquired by Vertigo Releasing on November 17, 2020.
 Dark Star Pictures released the film in available theaters on February 5, 2021, followed by a VOD and Digital HD release on February 9, 2021.

 Reception

 The review aggregator Rotten Tomatoes gives the film a 63% approval rating based on 41 reviews, with an average rating of 6.10/10.
 The website's critics consensus reads: "Its intelligent and nuanced approach to potentially salacious material is refreshing, but PVT Chat struggles to use it in service of a meaningful story."
 According to Metacritic, which sampled nine critics and calculated a weighted average score of 61 out of 100, the film received "generally favorable reviews".